-BUS 510 - Accounting for Managers
+BUS 510 - Accounting For Managers

 Foundation course in the basic elements of accounting, including the preparation and analysis of financial statements and the uses of accounting for reporting financial data.
 It incorporates the use of spreadsheet and/or accounting software.
 Analysis of the financial statements, as well as the evaluation of them, for use in the decision-making process.
 Relevancy to financial planning and analysis, forecasting and strategic planning will be emphasized.
-Credits: 3 methods and market launch activities.
-Focus will also be placed on models for situational analysis, opportunity identification and appraisal, and the application of appropriate marketing research techniques.
+Prerequisites & Notes Offered: Every Semester situational analysis, opportunity identification and appraisal, and the application of appropriate marketing research techniques.
 Each student will use the knowledge gained in the course to create and present a new product marketing plan.
-Credits: 3
+Prerequisites & Notes Offered: Fall & Spring Credits: 3